Thomas S. Bremer, Ph.D.

 Published articles and book chapters

-“Acadia National Park: A Soul and Spirit Stretching Place,” in Chebacco: the Magazine of the Mount Desert Island Historical Society volume XX (expected 2019).
+“Acadia National Park: A Soul and Spirit Stretching Place,” in Chebacco: the Magazine of the Mount Desert Island Historical Society, volume XX (2019): 131-141.

 “The Modern Religiosity of the Newark Earthworks,” in The Newark Earthworks: Enduring Monuments, Contested Meanings, ed.
 Lindsay Jones and Richard D. Shiels, University of Virginia Press (2016): 198-212.